 - What was it like to race in the Oyster Antigua Regatta?
 (Article and videos)

 Our trip from Montserrat to Antigua was bumpy but at least we’d finally be all the way to the eastern part of the Caribbean.
 From the Bahamas until Antigua we had to motor a great deal of the time into wind and waves.
 Antigua marks a turning point where we can finally head south and enjoy getting those white flapping things called sails out.

 Having been to Antigua already this year, our main reason for going was to show our friends on Rondo the island as it would be their first visit.

 The sun was quickly setting and the trip took us slightly longer than calculated.
-It seems that we came up agains a bit of a current.
-On most passages we aim to get in during day light but this will be our 7th or 8th time entering Falmouth Harbor so we know the lay of the sea.
+It seems that we came up against a bit of a current.
+On most passages, we aim to get in during daylight but this will be our 7th or 8th time entering Falmouth Harbor so we know the lay of the sea.